auditor

 The most commonly used external audit standards are the US GAAS of the American Institute of Certified Public Accountants and the International Standards on Auditing (ISA) developed by the International Auditing and Assurance Standard.

+Performance audit refers to an independent examination of a program, function, operation or the management systems and procedures of a governmental or non-profit entity to assess whether the entity is achieving economy, efficiency and effectiveness in the employment of available resources.
 Safety, security, information systems performance, and environmental concerns are increasingly the subject of audits.[19]
 There are now audit professionals who specialize in security audits and information systems audits.
-With nonprofit organizations and government agencies, there has been an increasing need for performance audits, examining their success in satisfying mission objectives.
+With nonprofit organizations and government agencies, there has been an increasing need for performance audits, examining their success in satisfying mission objectives[citation needed].

 Quality audits are performed to verify conformance to standards through review of objective evidence.
 A system of quality audits may verify the effectiveness of a quality management system.
 This is part of certifications such as ISO 9001.
 Quality audits are essential to verify the existence of objective evidence showing conformance to required processes, to assess how successfully processes have been implemented, and to judge the effectiveness of achieving any defined target levels.
 Quality audits are also necessary to provide evidence concerning reduction and elimination of problem areas, and they are a hands-on management tool for achieving continual improvement in an organization.